kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - You should hear the Star Map begin to open if you hit the trigger
   - As an alternative, you can deactivate V-Sync for the buffer, then reactivate it afterwards
 - Loot Sith Statue for Sith Lightsaber
-- `Level to 9: Persuade to 11, Master Two-Weapon, Knight Speed`
-  - You may not have this level available if you didn't get enough extra XP in Hrakert Station
 - *Force: Cast Force Valor and Knight Speed*
 - Uthar accosts you: 5,1
 - Kill Uthar and Yuthura accosts you: 1